NATIONAL MOONSHINE DAY

 - Lavinia Gilman was a bootlegger, too.
-At 80 years old she ran a 300 gallon still in Montana.
-The judge suspected her son was the true culprit, though.
+At 80 years old, she ran a 300 gallon still in Montana.
+The judge suspected her son was the real culprit, though.

 - During prohibition, there were many ways to transport bootlegged moonshine.
 Faking a funeral was a convenient ruse to move the product.
 Out of respect for the dead, of course, those with the badge were reluctant to stop a funeral procession.

 HOW TO OBSERVE #NationalMoonshineDay

 Share your favorite whispered histories of the white lightning and the legendary people who made it and chased it.
 Drink responsibly and use #NationalMoonshineDay to share on social media.

 Within our research, we were unable to identify the founder of National Moonshine Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!